Skallalah/frontend-challenge/analyzer-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

+## Goal

+> The objective is to implement a simple data visualization application that must display the evolution of the online demand for a given selection of keywords (ie. the search volume).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.